 For his service as our Chairman of the Board of Directors and Chief Executive Officer, Mr. Mitchell received a base salary of \$763,958 during 2006.
 Mr. Mitchell's base salary is subject to annual review for increase (but not decrease) each year by our Board of Directors or committee or delegate thereof.
 In addition, Mr. Mitchell is eligible to receive an annual cash incentive bonus upon our meeting certain performance targets established by our Board of Directors or the compensation committee, as described above.
-Mr. Mitchell is eligible to receive an annual cash incentive bonus upon our meeting certain performance targets established by our Board of Directors or the compensation committee, as described above.
-Mr. Mitchell set our 401(k) matching program, pursuant to which he received \$11,550 in company contributions in 2006.
-Mr. Mitchell is also entitled to additional fringe benefits including life insurance benefits of not less than \$6% of base salary, a luxury automobile and a membership at a country club.
+Mr. Mitchell qualifies for our 401(k) matching program, pursuant to which he received \$11.550 in commany contributions in

+2006.
+Mr. Mitchell is also entitled to additional fringe benefits including life insurance benefits of not less than \$5 million, disability benefits of not less than 66% of base salary, a luxury automobile and a membership at a country club.
 Upon Mr. Mitchell's termination of employment, he is entitled to severance payments, the amount of which depends upon the reason for the termination of employment.
 In any case, Mr. Mitchell will receive all accrued compensation and benefits as well as any vested stock options.
 If his employment is terminated without cause or he resigns for good reason, Mr. Mitchell will also receive his annual base salary for a period of twelve months and an amount equal to the most recent annual bonus he received prior to the date of termination.